 If you are an entrepreneur who works from your own home office, it can be difficult to find real connections.
 Online connections are great but sometimes they don’t feel real and aren’t as satisfying as face to face conversation.

-It’s time to make new friends who don’t live in your computer.
+It’s time to make new friends who don’t live inside your computer.
 New connections and new conversations can be incredibly inspiring.
-You will no longer feel that something is missing.
+You will no longer feel like something is missing.

 Find something you enjoy and take the time to experience it daily if possible.

 Maybe it’s time to try something new.
 Stepping away from what is comfortable for you can be challenging but is necessary for personal growth.
 Fear of change is what stops us from making new choices.
-Or perhaps it’s the fear of failure that’s holding us back.
+Or perhaps it’s the fear of failure that’s holding us back and enjoying life again.

-Why not take a course?
+Why not start by taking a short course?
 Learning a new skill can be extremely satisfying.
 Your new learning program doesn’t have to be work related.
-Perhaps you’ve always wanted to learn pottery or maybe learn to surf?
+Perhaps you’ve always wanted to learn pottery, to learn watercolour painting, or maybe learn to surf?

 Trying something new is an immediate way in which to become reinvigorated and to reignite the passion in your life.